tadash10/API1_2023_Broken_Object_Auth.py/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to mitigate API1:2023 - Broken Object Level Authorization

-Welcome to [Project Name]!
+Welcome !
 We appreciate your interest in contributing to this project.
 Before you get started, please take a moment to read the guidelines below.

-## Code of Conduct

-This project follows the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-Please review it and adhere to the guidelines.

 ## How to Contribute